emutos/manual/usermanual/docs/index.md

 Almost all Atari STs came with TOS in [read only memory (ROM)](#rom).
 Only a few very early ones expected to boot the operating system from mass storage, meaning, in those days, floppy disk.
 EmuTOS is not specific to any particular version of Atari hardware, except for the ROM space available.
 You will have to select the size of the EmuTOS image to download and burn to ROM (or, more likely, [EPROM](#eprom)).
 If you are using an emulator, see the emulator's documentation for installing a new ROM image.

 Get the emutos-XXXk*.zip file, where XXX is the size ROM of your hardware.
 For emulators, consult the emulator's documentation.
 Note that the 192K ROMs do not provide [EmuCON](#emucon), so you may prefer the 256K or 512K ROMs if your hardware will support them.
+However, you can add it to a disk with the ``emucon-X.Y.zip`` archive.

 #### Cartridge